robdmc/gistfinder/README.md

 # gistfinder
-Replace this text with your README content
+Here is what gistfinder does

+# Configuration
+Gistfinder will need permission from Github to access your gists.
+The best way to set this up is to create a personal access token that gistfinder can use to download your gists to your computer.

+Here are the steps:

-* Find the settings menu under your profile
+1. Find the settings menu under your profile

 ![step 1](images/01_homepage.png)

-* xxx
+1. Go to "Developer settings"

 ![step 1](images/02_settings.png)

-xxx
+1. Choose "Personal access tokens"

 ![step 1](images/03_personal_access_token.png)

-xxx
+1. a

 ![step 1](images/04_set_name.png)

-xxx
+1. b

 ![step 1](images/05_set_permissions.png)

-xxx
+1. c

 ![step 1](images/06_token.png)

-xxx
+1. d

 ![step 1](images/06_generate_new_token.png)

-xxx
+1. e

 ![step 1](images/07_token.png)